What are the symptoms of ADHD?

 How much does Mydayis cost?

-With the Mydayis Savings Offer, eligible patients pay only $3 per prescription for the first 3 prescriptions (up to 30 capsules each), and then just $15 for each prescription (up to 30 capsules) after that until the offer expires.
+With the Mydayis Savings Offer, eligible patients can pay as little as $30 for each prescription (up to 30 capsules) until the offer expires.

 Does insurance cover Mydayis?